What is faith? This entry focusses on the nature of faith, although issues about the justifiability of faith are also implicated.

 Volitional aspects of faith on the‘special knowledge’ model

 This model of faith as special knowledge, certain and welcome, exhibits faith as essentially something to be received.
 Nevertheless, the model may acknowledge a volitional component, since an active response is required for reception of the divine gift.
-Such a volitional component is implied by the real possibility that faith may be resisted: indeed, it may be held that in our sinful state we will inevitably offer a resistance to faith that may be overcome only by God's grace.
+Such a volitional component is implied by the real possibility that faith may be resisted: indeed, Christians may hold that in our sinful state we will inevitably offer a resistance to faith that may be overcome only by God's grace.
 It is, however, a further step for persons of faith to put their revealed knowledge into practice by trusting their lives to God and seeking to obey his will.
-On this ‘special knowledge’ model of faith, however, this activity counts as ‘acting out’ one's faith rather than as part of faith itself.
-Persons of faith thus act ‘in’, ‘through’ or ‘by’ faith: but their faith itself is the revealed knowledge on which they act.
+On this ‘special knowledge’ model of faith, however, this activity counts as ‘acting out’ one's faith rather than as a part of faith itself.
+Persons of faith thus act ‘in’, ‘through’ or ‘by’ faith: but, on this model, their faith itself is the welcomed revealed knowledge on which they act.

 Faith seems to involve some kind of venture, even if talk of a ‘leap of faith’ may not be wholly apt.
 It is thus widely held that faith goes beyond what is ordinarily reasonable, in the sense that it involves accepting what cannot be established as true through the proper exercise of our naturally endowed human cognitive faculties—and this may be held to be an essential feature of faith.
 As Kant famously reports, in the Preface to the Second Edition of his Critique of Pure Reason: ‘I have … found it necessary to deny knowledge, in order to make room for faith’ (Kant 1787/1933, 29).
 As well, however, theist philosophers typically desire to show that faith is not ‘contrary to reason’.
-On models of faith that take a cognitive component as central, and construe faith's object as propositional, reasonable faith arguably needs to conform to evidentialism—the requirement, generally thought essential to rationality, to hold propositions to be true only to the extent justified on one's available evidence.
+On models of faith that take a cognitive component as central, and construe faith's object as propositional, reasonable faith arguably needs to conform to an evidentialist principle, generally thought essential to rationality, requiring belief commitments to accord with the extent of the support for their truth given by one's total available evidence.
 Faith's venturesomeness is thus in tension with its reasonableness, and models of faith differ in the way they negotiate this tension by taking a particular stance on ‘faith and reason’.
 Another classificatory principle, then, is in terms of the type of epistemology of faith each particular model generates.

 The epistemology of the ‘special knowledge’ model

 The ‘special knowledge’ model of faith generates an epistemology under which, although ordinary cognitive faculties and sources of evidence do not yield certain knowledge of theistic truths, there is a ‘higher’ cognitive faculty that neatly makes up the deficit.
-This model seems thus to secure the rationality of faith: if faith consists in beliefs that have the status of knowledge, surely faith cannot fail to be rational?
-And, once the deliverances of the special cognitive faculty are included amongst the believer's basic experiential evidence, the evidential requirement on reasonable belief is surely satisfied?
-These considerations may aspire to win the high ground in the ‘faith and reason’ debate for the ‘special knowledge’ model—but it is not clear that this aspiration can finally be met.
+This model seems thus to secure the rationality of faith: if faith consists in beliefs that have the status of knowledge, surely faith cannot fail to be rational.
+And, once the deliverances of the special cognitive faculty are included amongst the believer's basic experiential evidence, the evidential requirement on reasonable belief is surely satisfied.
+(Note that Plantinga originally expressed his defence of ‘properly basic’ theistic belief in terms of the rationality of believing in God ‘without any evidence or argument at all’ (Plantinga 1983, 17).
+He does respect the evidential requirement, however, holding that this requirement may be fully met through what is basically, non-inferentially, evident in the believer’s experience.
+Hence Plantinga’s insistence that his Reformed epistemology is not fideistic (Plantinga 2000, 263).)

 Reflective faith and the question of entitlement

+The above considerations may aspire to win the high ground in the ‘faith and reason’ debate for the ‘special knowledge’ model.
+It is not clear, however, that this aspiration can finally be met.
 From the perspective of reflective persons of faith (or would-be faith), the question of entitlement arises: are they rationally, epistemically—even, morally—entitled to adopt or continue in their faith?
-This question will be existentially important, since faith will not count as of the religious kind unless commitment to it makes a significant difference to how one lives one's life.
+This question will be existentially important, since faith will not count as of the kind exemplified by religious faith unless its commitments make a significant difference to how one lives one's life.
 Reflective believers who are aware of the many options for faith, and the possibility of misguided and even harmful faith-commitments, will wish to be satisfied that they are justified in their faith.
-The theistic religious traditions hold a deep fear of idolatry—of giving one's ‘ultimate concern’ (Tillich 1957/2001) to an object unworthy of it.
-So the desire to be assured of entitlement to faith is not merely externally imposed by commitment to philosophical critical values: it is a demand internal to the integrity of theistic faith itself.
+The theist traditions hold a deep fear of idolatry—of giving one's ‘ultimate concern’ (Tillich 1957/2001) to an object unworthy of it.
+The desire to be assured of entitlement to faith is thus not merely externally imposed by commitment to philosophical critical values: it is a demand internal to the integrity of theistic faith itself.
 Arguably, believers must even take seriously the possibility that the God they have been worshipping is not, after all, the true God (Johnston 2009).
 But, for this concern to be met, there will need to be conditions sufficient for justified faith that are ‘internalist’—that is, conditions whose obtaining is, at least indirectly if not directly, accessible to believers themselves.
-Those conditions may plausibly be presumed to include the evidentialist requirement that faith is justified only if the truth of its cognitive content is adequately supported by the available evidence.
+Those conditions are widely assumed to include an evidentialist requirement that faith is justified only if the truth of its cognitive content is adequately supported by the available evidence.

 The ‘knowledge’ model as leaving the question of entitlement unanswered

-It may be argued, however, that, if the ‘special knowledge’ model is correct, those who accept evidentialism will be unable to satisfy themselves of their entitlement to their faith.
-Theistic truths may be directly revealed, and experienced as certainly and immediately evident, yet, on reflection, one may doubt whether such experiences are genuinely revelatory since competing interpretations seem at least possible.
-It may be true, as Plantinga's Reformed epistemology emphasises, that if God exists such experiences meet externalist criteria for knowledge, even though the truth of the beliefs concerned remains open to reflective ‘internalist’ doubt.
+It may be argued, however, that, if the ‘special knowledge’ model is correct, those who seek to meet an evidentialist requirement will be unable to satisfy themselves of their entitlement to their faith.
+Theistic truths may be directly revealed, and experienced as immediately evident, yet, on reflection, one may doubt whether such experiences are genuinely revelatory since competing ‘naturalist’ interpretations of those experiences seem available.
+It may be true, as Plantinga's Reformed epistemology maintains, that if God exists such experiences meet externalist criteria for conveying knowledge, even though the truth of the beliefs concerned remains open to reflective ‘internalist’ doubt.
 On an externalist account, that is, one might lack independent evidence sufficient to confirm that one has knowledge that God exists while in fact possessing that very knowledge.
 And one might thus refute an objector who claims that without adequate evidence one cannot genuinely know.
-But this is still, it may be argued, insufficient to secure entitlement to theistic faith—assuming that entitlement requires that one has evidence adequate to establish one's knowledge, or even just one's justified belief, that God exists.
+But this consideration is still insufficient to secure entitlement to theistic faith—if, as may be argued, that entitlement requires that one has evidence adequate to justify commitment to the truth that God exists.
 For, one has such evidence only conditionally on God's existence—but it is precisely entitlement to believe that God exists that is at issue (Kenny 1992, 71; Bishop and Aijaz 2004).
+For a wider discussion of the possibility of religious knowledge that, inter alia, endorses the present point, see Zagzebski 2010.

 If faith is not ‘a firm and certain knowledge’ of theistic truths, then a model of faith as having a propositional object may be retained by identifying faith with a certain kind of belief.
 The relevant kind will be belief with theological content—that God exists, is benevolent towards us, has a plan of salvation, etc.—where this belief is also held with sufficient firmness and conviction.
 Richard Swinburne labels this the ‘Thomist view’ of faith, and expresses it thus: ‘The person of religious faith is the person who has the theoretical conviction that there is a God.’
 (Swinburne 2005, 138).
 (Aquinas's own understanding of faith is more complex than this formulation suggests, however, as will be noted shortly.)

 Furthermore, in taking faith to consist in belief that theological propositions are true, this model invites the assumption that theological convictions belong in the same category of factual claims as scientific theoretical hypotheses with which they accordingly compete.
 That assumption will lead those who think that theological claims are not reasonably accepted on the evidence to regard faith as worthless and intellectually dishonourable—at best, ‘a degenerating research programme’ (Lakatos 1970).
 (On this negative assessment of faith's evidential support, persons of faith come perilously close to the schoolboy's definition mentioned by William James: ‘Faith is when you believe something that you know ain't true’ (James 1896/1956, 29).
 Or, if believers readily abandon theological explanations whenever competing scientific ones succeed, their God gets reduced to ‘the God of the gaps’.)
-These misgivings about the model of faith as firmly held factual theological belief dissolve, of course, if the ‘Swinburnean’ extended natural theological project succeeds.
-Those who suspect that this success will not be forthcoming, however, may look towards a model of faith that exhibits its cognitive content as playing some other role than that of a high-level scientific explanatory hypothesis.
+These misgivings about the model of faith as firmly held factual theological belief dissolve, of course, if success attends the project of showing that particular theological claims count as factual hypotheses well supported by the total available evidence.
+Those who doubt that this condition is or can be met may, however, look towards a model of faith that understands faith's cognitive content as playing some other role than that of an explanatory hypothesis of the same kind as a scientific explanatory hypothesis.

 Aquinas's account of faith